bwagenseller/bwagenseller.github.io/learn_to_code/java/akka/clustering.md

 # Unfiled

-* 'Akka Cluster Aware routers' allow work to be distributed across a closter - for example, if 4 tasks come in for task 'A'. the router will send 2 to server 'Y' and two to server 'Z'.
+* 'Akka Cluster Aware routers' allow work to be distributed across a cluster - for example, if 4 tasks come in for task 'A'. the router will send 2 to server 'Y' and two to server 'Z'.

 * 'Akka Cluster Sharding' distributes actors across the cluster.